Chapter 18.60

 x.
 Mobile homes shall not be permitted.

 xi.
-Recreational vehicles placed on sites within the special flood hazard areas on the community’s official map shall (A) be on the site for fewer than 180 consecutive days, and (B) be fully licensed and ready for highway use.
+Recreational vehicles placed on sites within the special flood hazard areas on the community's official floodplain map shall (A) be on the site for fewer than 180 consecutive days, and (B) be fully licensed and ready for highway use.
 A recreational vehicle is ready for highway use if it is on its wheels or jacking system, is attached to the site only by quick-disconnect type utilities and security devices, and has no permanently attached additions.
-A recreational vehicle that is accessory to a principal permitted use and is fully licensed and ready for highway use may be on the site for more than 180 consecutive days for storage purposes only and not living quarters.

 2. Floodway Fringe District (“F-F”) – General Intent.
 It is the intent of the floodway fringe district that the identified area is designed to preserve and protect the natural character of the lands within the district and their values for flood control and water holding capacity.
 The areas within this district should be protected from developmental encroachment.